emmajanedrews/base-template/_posts/2017-05-17-everything-you-should-know-about-home-warranties.md

 The cost of a home warranty will range anywhere from $300 to $600. **Landmark Home Warranty has rates between $300 and $500.** When you consider the out of pocket expenses for repairing a major system or replacing an appliance, the $300 to $500 bill is an incredible savings.

 If you have any questions for us about home warranties or anything else relating to real estate, don’t hesitate to give us a call or send us an email.
+You can also contact Chelsey directly at (503) 444-1151 or email her at chelsey@landmarkhw.com.
 We look forward to hearing from you.